 The path to preservation is not without challenges and, although the Friends organization did not grow to be self-sustaining, we continue to explore the option to transfer the Garden to a local entity and have contacted dozens of nonprofit organizations, educational institutions and government agencies in the region.
 This is an evolving process and until we find a sustainable model for its management, the Garden Conservancy will continue to maintain Chase Garden in keeping with Emmott and Ione’s vision.
 As a last resort, if we do not find a viable partner, the garden will be sold to a friendly buyer who will continue to maintain the garden, protect its conservation values, and make it available to the public on a limited basis.

 Because the Garden Conservancy holds a conservation easement on the property, the unique beauty of Chase Garden is protected in perpetuity.
-As such, we are expanding the conservation easement to provide greater protection for the garden; we will continue to monitor the easement annually and the easement will remain in effect regardless of who owns the property.
+We are expanding the conservation easement to provide greater protection for the garden; we will continue to monitor the easement annually and the easement will remain in effect regardless of who owns the property.

 The Chase Garden becomes a preservation project of the Garden Conservancy, which accepts a conservation easement on the site, protecting the scenic and conservation values of the landscape in perpetuity